Exam Analysis JEE Main 2026

 Chemistry is the silent rank decider: Most shifts saw easy, NCERT-based Inorganic and Organic Chemistry.
 But a few shifts threw in statement-based physical chemistry questions that completely derailed students who only memorized surface-level formulas.

-Physics stayed grounded: Except for the dreaded January 23 evening shift, Physics was actually pretty manageable.
+Physics stayed grounded: Except for a few brutal shifts, Physics was actually pretty manageable.
 A lot of direct, formula-driven questions, mixed with some highly scoring conceptual modern physics.

 The "Advanced" trap: NTA quietly slipped 2 or 3 questions into every single shift that felt like JEE Advanced level.
 Honestly, I think these were just speed bumps specifically designed to waste your time and break your confidence.